 ArticlePut a Cork in It!Written by Jim DrevescraftYou’ve followed all the rules.
 From the arrival of the grapes through pressing, racking, aging and bottling, you have meticulously scrutinized every step of the winemaking process.
 Nothing has been overlooked in producing the bottle you now are proudly uncorking as your guests wait expectantly.
 The “pop,” the flourish … and you pour yourself a tiny sample, just to gloat a little before sharing.
 Aargh!
 The aroma of aged sweat socks assaults your nostrils and you quickly return to the cellar for a different bottle.
 “What happened?” you fume.
 Winemaking is an exacting art that demands one really sweat the details.
 Nonetheless, there can be an all-too-human tendency to overlook one or another apparently minor aspect of the process.
 Such an item is the closure used on the bottle, be it the traditional cork or some new-wave hybrid.
 While we tend to consider this a minor part of the winemaking picture, it is in fact the last thing we can influence before the wine is put down for aging.
 Since it remains in contact with the wine, or at leastAlready a member?
-Log InYou'll Also Like Article MEMBERS ONLY Single-Batch Bottle Variability If you’ve ever opened multiple bottles of wine made from the same batch and noticed they don’t taste identical, then you, too, have experienced bottle variability.
-Learn the potential causes and ways to alleviate variability among your bottles.
-Article MEMBERS ONLY Year in a Life of a Wine Part XI (Bulk Aging and Bottling) In the final installment of our year-long series, the wines are bulk aged, oaked, and bottled.
+Log InYou'll Also Like Article FREE Corks & Closures Learn about your cork and closure options when it comes to bottling Article MEMBERS ONLY Year in a Life of a Wine Part VI (Bulk Aging and Bottling) In the final installment of our year-long series, the wines are bulk aged, oaked, and bottled.